otakbeku/my-recipes/Meals.md

 You can make this earlier and leave it marinated for a night

 1. Chicken and all the ingredients except onions mixed.
 Make sure the seasoning is evenly distributed.
-You can keep the chicken in the freezer or marinated for a night in refrigerator
+You can keep the chicken in the freezer or marinate it for a night in the refrigerator
-2. Heat the oil on pan in medium heat.
-Put onions and cooked it.
+2. Heat the oil on the pan in medium heat.
+Put onions and cooked them.
 3. After the onion is spread, put the chicken.
 Don't forget to flip the chicken.
-My best practice to know if the chicken is cooked if its no longer wet or no water comes out from the chickens
+My best practice is to know if the chicken is cooked if its no longer wet or no water comes out from the chickens

 ![chicken1](Pictures/Meals/thg_clones3.jpeg)